smopen/sigcpp/_posts/2020-04-07-safely-processing-immutable-text.md

 **Note:** It is important to understand how a string_view is able to wrap any character array using just the aforementioned data members.
-I recommend studying [this program](https://godbolt.org/z/jh3qPR) prepared to illustrate the effects of different creation means of string view.
+I recommend studying [this program](https://godbolt.org/z/jh3qPR) prepared to illustrate the effect of different creation means on the internals of a string_view object.

-### Safety concerns about string_view
+### Safety issues with string_view

-There are three major issues when using string_views:
+There are three major safety-related issues when using string_views:

 - assuming a string_view object makes a copy of the character array it wraps;
 - having a string_view object outlive the character array it wraps; and